yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmdichildwndex-class.md

 ### <a name="parameters"></a>Parametry
  [in] *bAddToTitle*
- Jeśli `TRUE`, Dodaj nazwę dokumentu do tytułu.
+ Jeśli PRAWDA, Dodaj nazwę dokumentu do tytułu.

 ##  <a name="panefrompoint"></a>  CMDIChildWndEx::PaneFromPoint
  Zwraca okienko, który zawiera danego punktu.